chingu-voyage5/Toucans-Team-4/README.md

 # Introduction

 Welcome Ladies and Gentelmen to our learning project for the Chingu Cohort Voyage 5.
 For this Voyage we have decided to recreate a complete clone/copy of the TickyBot landing page.
 Even though this is a clone/copy, we will still attempt to add our own personal flavor to it.

 # Links

-The original landing page can be found at: https://tickybott.herokuapp.com/
+The original landing page can be found at:[TickyBot](https://tickybott.herokuapp.com/)

-Our clone version can be found at: https://github.com/chingu-voyage5/Toucans-Team-4
+Our clone version can be found at: [Toucans-Team-4](https://github.com/chingu-voyage5/Toucans-Team-4)

 # Documentation

 The main stacks that were used to complete this project was HTML/CSS & JavaScript.

 At the same time, we also decided to sprinkle in a few other things into the project to help make everything a bit more organized.
 The extra sprinkles that we used were: Node.js, Gulp, PostCSS, BrowserSync and a few others.